Şişli: History

-The centre of Şişli today
+Centre of Şişli today

 Now that the wealthy elite of central Şişli has moved into less central suburbs of the city, the large buildings on the grand avenues are occupied by offices, banks, and big shops, forming the largest part of the Istanbul Central Business District.
-Since the 1970s most older buildings have been pulled down and replaced with newer, and perhaps less remarkable, multi-storey structures.
-The back streets are still residential, and many working-class families and students have settled here.
+Since the 1970's, most older buildings have been pulled down and replaced with newer, and less traditional, multi-storey structures.
+The back streets are still residential, and many working-class families and students have settled there.
 There are plenty of shops, cafés, pubs, and other amenities.
-Additionally, Şişli's central location adds to its desirability.
+Although Şişli is not a wealthy district today, its central location still makes it a desirable place to live by many.